geometrikal/tensorflow2_object_detector_ros/README.md

-# TensorFlow Object Detector ROS Node
+# TensorFlow 2 Object Detector ROS Node

+This repository is a fork of https://github.com/mohammedari/tensorflow_object_detector_ros which has been modified to work with Tensorflow 2.

+The main differences are:

+- loading from saved_model format
+- different tensor names for the outputs due to TF2 obj det API not naming them properly
+- uses Tensorflow 2.3.1 C API (included)
+- needs CUDA 10.2 installed despite Tensorflow 2.3.1 claiming not to need it.

 A ROS node using TensorFlow Object Detection C API.
-This repository includes TensorFlow 1.11.0 library and works without any additional setup for TensorFlow library.
+This repository includes Tensorflow 2.3.1 library and requires CUDA 10.2 as well as CUDA 10.1

 ![image](./image.png)